codebyankita/Go-course-Udemy/README.md

 If you try to run a file without package main or without a main() function, you’ll get an error like:

 go run: cannot run non-main package
-💡 Then What is package basics, package utils, etc.?
+💡 Then What is package main, package utils, etc.?
 These are library-style packages — used for reusable code.
 They don’t need a main() function, and they’re not meant to be executed directly with go run.

 That’s why, in some lectures, I change the file from: